alejandrogallo/meeting-juniors/about.md

 easily followed.
 Contributing is also as easy as pushing to a github repository.

-This blog is intended as a post meeting resource.
+This blog is intended as a post-meeting resource.
 There will be no workload to ensure that the participation barrier stays low.

 It is very welcomed, if someone decides after a meeting